dmarkham/enumer/README.md

         if true, alternative string values method will be generated.
 Default: false -yaml
         if true, yaml marshaling methods will be generated.
+Default: false -customerror
+        if true, a custom error type will be generated.
 Default: false
 ```